argapost/Incompact3d/README.md

 ## GitHub Configuration

-To add you SSH key to your GitHub account please follow the steps https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ or just copy the content of the id_rsa.pub file to your clipboard, go to Personal settings and add a new SSH key:
+To add your SSH key to your GitHub account please follow the steps https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ or just copy the content of the id_rsa.pub file to your clipboard, go to Personal settings and add a new SSH key:

     cat ~/.ssh/id_rsa.pub